 Despite the law saying that your child should not be discriminated against because of their disability, the reality is that many parents find they cannot find suitable childcare or they are charged more for the care of their children.
 Your council should have funding available to support your child in childcare but parents report that this is often unavailable or does not meet their needs.

-If your child is refused a place at a nursery or after school club because of their disability or special educational needs, and you have not secured a place through brokerage, you should seek advice from the local Information, Advice and Support Service (IAS Service) in your area.
-IAS Service is the new name for Parent Partnership Services and are based in all local authority areas.
+If your child is refused a place at a nursery or after school club because of their disability or special educational needs, and you have not secured a place through brokerage, you should seek advice from the local Information, Advice and Support Service (IASS) in your area.
+The IASS Network is the new name for the National Parent Partnership Network (NPPN) and services are found in all local authority areas.
 They offer independent, impartial advice on issues relating to disability and SEN.

 05 - Support in early years